 Kentucky man allegedly beat 2-month-old son so severely he's on life support

-A Kentucky man was arrested Tuesday after he allegedly beat his 2-month-old son so severely he's now on life support.
+A Kentucky man was arrested Tuesday after he allegedly beat his 2-month-old son so severely the infant is now on life support.

 Donnie Rowe, 28, allegedly said he was high on drugs and admitted to investigators that he caused his son's injuries at his home in Louisville on Friday night, WAVE reported, citing the Louisville Metro Police Department.

-A neighbor told the news outlet that Rowe asked them for help when he realized the child was injured.
+A neighbor told the news outlet Rowe asked them for help when he realized the child was injured.

 WOMAN ACCUSED OF KILLING PREGNANT TEEN, CUTTING BABY FROM WOMB FAKED PREGNANCY: PROSECUTORS

-“(The child) was pale white,” Tiffany Miller said.
+“[The child] was pale white,” Tiffany Miller said.
 “When I took him, he looked at me, grabbing my mouth, whimpering, but he was going 'uhhh, uhhh, uhhh,' like he was gasping for air and couldn’t breathe.”

 The neighbor claimed she told Rowe to call 911, but said it wasn't until Saturday that the boy received medical attention.